GISOGISO/Financial-data-analysis/README.md

 Brief analysis:
 The two portfolios have very different compositions and weightings.

-<u>This text will be underlined</u>

-<u>Maximum Sharpe ratio portfolio</u>
+*Maximum Sharpe ratio portfolio*
-The portfolio with the maximum Sharpe ratio is primarily composed of growth assets including technology companies (MSFT, 49.5%) and  the  luxury goods conglomerate (LVMUY, 26.1%).
+1. The portfolio with the maximum Sharpe ratio is primarily composed of growth assets including technology companies (MSFT, 49.5%) and  the  luxury goods conglomerate (LVMUY, 26.1%).
 These companies are generally expected to grow faster than the overall market and have the potential for higher returns, yet, they are more volatile and contains higher risks.
-It is noted that GLD and AT&T have a minimal weighting in the portfolio, both stocks have low returns and volatility and are considered defensive stocks.
+2. It is noted that GLD and AT&T have a minimal weighting in the portfolio, both stocks have low returns and volatility and are considered defensive stocks.

+*Minimum volatility portfolio*
+1. The portfolio with the minimum volatility is primarily composed of defensive assets, such as gold (GLD, 53.6%) and Walmart (WMT, 26.6%).
+These assets are typically considered safe-haven investments as they tend to perform well during economic downturns and times of market volatility.
+2.
-On the other hand, the minimum volatility portfolio has the largest weight given to Gold (GLD, followed by Walmart (WMT, 26.6%).
+3. On the other hand, the minimum volatility portfolio has the largest weight given to Gold (GLD, followed by Walmart (WMT, 26.6%).
 This suggests that the portfolio is skewed towards defensive stocks such as gold, and consumer staples like Walmart and AT&T, which are considered to be relatively stable sectors.

-The portfolio with the minimum volatility is primarily composed of defensive assets, such as gold (GLD, 53.6%) and Walmart (WMT, 26.6%).
-These assets are typically considered safe-haven investments as they tend to perform well during economic downturns and times of market volatility.
 For instnace, the telecommunications company, AT&T (T), which is also known for its defensive characteristics, as it provides essential services that people are unlikely to cut back on even during economic hardship.